The Layoff Lady

 • Cheerleader: You also need someone to give you a pep talk.
 Whether it's someone who'll send you a quick "You've got this!" text or someone to remind you to take a deep breath and tell them your remarkable story, remember that encouragement is essential.
 They can also help you celebrate successes and remind you of your innate value when you're struggling.

 • Accountability: You'll also need someone to help you keep on track.
 It may be as easy as them asking if you applied for that job you talked about.
 Or asking you if you updated your resume like you said you would do.
-I have people I text saying I'll do a given thing just so I have written it down, and I have the peer pressure to help me follow through.
+Create the positive peer pressure to help you follow through on what you need to do.

 • New Ideas: There is a certain amount of trial and error when looking for a new job.
 Whether it's optimizing LinkedIn, figuring out how to network with new people, finding the best way to position your work experience, or where to find jobs, there's a lot to learn.
 Whether you tap into someone who works in that industry, or a hiring manager, or a resume writer, figuring out how to be a more effective job searcher is useful.

-• Connectors: Each of us has people in our personal and professional networks who seem to know all the things and/or all the people.
-Let them help you connect with helpful people, job leads, or ideas when you need them.
+• Connectors: Each of us has people in our lives who seem to know all the things and/or all the people.
+Let them help you connect with the right person, opportunity, or idea at the right time.

 Who Can Help